d3vilh/openvpn-aws/openvpn/openvpn-docker/README.md

 Simple OpenVPN instance for EC2 T2-micro based AWS server.
 It does include 2 different Docker containers:
- - OpenVPN Back-End container (openvpn) and
+ - OpenVPN Back-End container (openvpn) powered by Alpine linux and
  - OpenVPN WEB UI Front-End container (openvpn-ui) for managing OpenVPN server.

 ### Run this image using a `docker-compose.yml` file